fleetingthoughts/obsidian/Math.md

 - [Differential Equations-Hartman](https://math.stackexchange.com/questions/175908/ode-book-recommendation)
 - ordinary differential equations-Morris and Tennenbaum
 - Differential Equations with Applications and Historical Notes- George Simmons
+### PDE

+- Partial Differential Equations - Laurence Evans
+	- Advanced but highly regarded
+The following are easier books than Evans that were pretty [well regarded as an intermediate](https://mathoverflow.net/questions/72318/textbooks-for-pde-between-strauss-and-folland).
+Math StackExchange itself doesn't seem too keen on PDEs
+- Partial Differential Equations - Strauss
+	- Very basic
+- Partial Differential Equations - John Fritz
+	- Of calculus with Courant.
+I did like that particular textbook because of its applications
 ### Discrete mathematics
 - concrete mathematics-knuth
 ### Real Analysis
+Abbott, Rudin, and Folland are highly rated on Stackexchange.
+Abbott seems to be the better introduction
 - Understanding Analysis - Abbot
     -  A junior undergraduate book that's highly rated.
 Should read before Baby Rudin or Folland
 - Principles of Mathematical Analysis (Baby Rudin)